 What to Do Before Your Car is Repossessed

 If you have missed a payment but still own your car, this is the best opportunity to prevent any damage to your credit because the repossession hasn’t happened yet.
-You have the ability to shift your spending to afford the monthly payment while negotiating with the bank.
-After the car is no longer in your driveway, you don’t hold the leverage to control your credit as before, so it’s important to address the issue before things get out of control.
+You can shift your spending to afford the monthly payment while negotiating with the bank.
+After the car is no longer in your driveway, you don’t hold the leverage to control your credit as before, so it’s critical to address the issue before things get out of control.

 Sell the Vehicle